Want to know what exactly an informal interview is? Usually candidates find an informal interview less stressful, but that doesn’t... Read more...

 Avoid tampering with the computer unless you have indicated there is a problem, as this can be distracting.

-Take the opportunity to prepare some visual or written aids in advance of your Skype interview.
+Take the opportunity to prepare some visual or written aids in advance of your online interview.
 Whether it’s to remind yourself to mention certain achievements or to ask particular questions, take advantage of being interviewed over the web by writing some prompt sheets that you can pin above the computer in front of you (but hidden out of sight from the camera).

 Avoid writing too many, though, and ensure you don’t become so distracted by them that you become disengaged with the interviewer.